 At 215 pounds, nobody could ever question the commitment of ‘The Real Deal’ as an official announcement draws closer.

 “Morning training.
-Sitting at 215lbs right where I want to be,” pointed out Holyfield, who followed it up a few days later with: “The first week of boxing in the gym.
+Sitting at 215lbs right where I want to be,” pointed out Holyfield, who followed it up a few days later: “The first week of boxing in the gym.
 I’m feeling great.”

 Doubters claiming Holyfield is simply returning for the money may well be urged to follow the American on social media to see just how serious he’s taking the next fight.